-New Zealand masterfully contained the coronavirus .
+New Zealand masterfully contained the coronavirus.
 Here’s what the U.S. can learn from the country’s response

 New Zealand’s Ministry of Business, Innovation, and Employment is committed to promoting science and innovation in the country.
 To stimulate growth in these areas, the country invests in programs through a variety of funds in addition to offering tax incentives to businesses conducting approved research and development.
 New Zealand’s nurturing environment is why entrepreneurs from all over the world flock here every day.

-Our team in particular is developing machine learning models that can determine the desirability of a photograph.
+Our team in particular is developing machine-learning models that can determine the desirability of a photograph.
 The research and development costs on a project like this are high.
 The New Zealand government is paying 40% of a million-dollar R&D project related to our AI photo selection tool for photographers.
 That’s free cash that will allow us to meet our objectives, which will, in turn, further grow the country’s economy and tech industry.
 In other words, our government has always supported entrepreneurship.
 It does so today, even in a pandemic, the underlying premise being its ongoing dedication to creativity and adaptability, which it has applied to its approach to handling COVID-19.

 A gradual, then permanent reopening of the economy